-Coding: After stories are developed and preliminary design work is done, the team does not move to code, but rather develops a series of unit tests that will exercise each of the stories that is to be included in the current release (software increment).
-Once the unit test has been created, the developer is better able to focus on what must be implemented to pass the test.
-Complexity is eliminated here also.
+Coding.
+After stories are developed and preliminary design work is done, the team does not move to code, but rather develops a series of unit tests that will exercise each of the stories that is to be included in the current release (software increment).8 Once the unit test9 has been created, the developer is better able to focus on what must be implemented to pass the test.
+Nothing extraneous is added (KIS).
 Once the code is complete, it can be unit-tested immediately, thereby providing instantaneous feedback to the developers.
 A key concept during the coding activity is pair programming.
 XP recommends that two people work together at one computer workstation to create code for a story.
 This provides a mechanism for realtime problem solving and real-time quality assurance.
 It also keeps the developers focused on the problem at hand.
+In practice, each person takes on a slightly different role.
+For example, one person might think about the coding details of a particular portion of the design while the other ensures that coding standards are being followed or that the code for the story will satisfy the unit test that has been developed to validate the code against the story.